Korarima is an interesting little spice. It has strong similarities to the green cardamom, but with its own quirky high notes.

-If you don’t happen to have an African shop nearby that stocks these, like me, try and see if you can get them online.
-Here in the UK, I get them from the good folks at Spice Mountain.co.uk.
+If you don’t happen to have an African shop nearby that stocks these, like me, you’ll definitely be able to get them online.

 In the US, if you don’t have an African shop nearby, do an online search, and I bet you will find a store or two that stocks them.

 Korarima, the Ethiopian Cardamom

 - Korarima seeds, amount as your recipe calls for